John Phillips (American football)

-John Phillips (born June 11, 1987) is a former American football tight end in the National Football League for the Dallas Cowboys, San Diego Chargers, Denver Broncos, New Orleans Saints and Arizona Cardinals.
-He was drafted by the Dallas Cowboys in the sixth round of the 2009 NFL Draft.
-He played college football at the University of Virginia.
+John Phillips (born June 11, 1987) is an American former professional football tight end who played in the National Football League (NFL) for the Dallas Cowboys, San Diego Chargers, Denver Broncos, New Orleans Saints and Arizona Cardinals.
+He played college football for the Virginia Cavaliers and was selected by the Cowboys in the sixth round of the 2009 NFL draft.

-Early years
+Early life

 Phillips attended Bath County High School in Hot Springs, Virginia.
 In football, he was a two-way player at tight end and defensive end.
-As a junior, he tallied 25 receptions for 495 yards and 6 touchdowns in 10 games.
+As a junior, he tallied 25 receptions for 495 yards and six touchdowns in 10 games.
 He was named first-team All-state at tight end and second-team at defensive end.

-As a senior, he had 40 receptions for 714 yards and 5 touchdowns.
+As a senior, he had 40 receptions for 714 yards and five touchdowns.
 He was an All-state selection at tight end and was named the Roanoke Times Defensive Player of the Year.
 He finished his high school career with 87 receptions for 1,513 yards, 16 touchdowns, 324 tackles and 42 sacks.

 He was a three-time All-district selection in both basketball and baseball.
 He received All-state honors in baseball as a senior.

 College career

 Phillips accepted a football scholarship from the University of Virginia.
-As a freshman, he appeared in all 12 games with 3 starts, making 2 receptions for 27 yards and one touchdown.
-As a sophomore, he appeared in all 12 games with 4 starts, catching 2 receptions for 65 yards.
+As a freshman, he appeared in all 12 games with three starts, making two receptions for 27 yards and one touchdown.
+As a sophomore, he appeared in all 12 games with four starts, catching two receptions for 65 yards.

 As a junior, he shared the tight end position with Tom Santi and Jonathan Stupar.
-He appeared in 13 games with 8 starts, posting 17 receptions for 193 yards and 2 touchdowns.
+He appeared in 13 games with eight starts, posting 17 receptions for 193 yards and two touchdowns.

 Phillips blossomed as a senior, becoming a full-time starter, team captain and a first-team All-ACC selection.
 He started all 12 games and totaled 48 receptions, which at the time ranked second-best by a tight end in school history.
-He also tallied 385 yards and 2 touchdowns.
+He also tallied 385 yards and two touchdowns.

-He finished his college career with 49 games appearances (32 starts), 69 receptions for 670 yards and 5 touchdowns.
+He finished his college career with 49 games appearances (32 starts), 69 receptions for 670 yards and five touchdowns.